Generic name: baclofen (oral) [ BAK-loe-fen ]

 Call your doctor if your symptoms do not improve, or if they get worse.

 You should not stop using FIRST Baclofen suddenly or you could have serious or fatal withdrawal symptoms.
 Ask your doctor before stopping the medicine.

 Store at room temperature away from moisture and heat.

 Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not take two doses at one time.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-Overdose symptoms may include muscle weakness, vomiting, drowsiness, dilated or pinpoint pupils, weak or shallow breathing, seizure, or coma.
+Overdose symptoms may include muscle weakness, vomiting, severe dizziness or drowsiness, dilated or pinpoint pupils, shallow breathing, seizure, or loss of consciousness.

 What should I avoid while taking FIRST Baclofen?